Skip to content

 Data breaches and compromised information

-Successful vishing attacks can result in the compromise of sensitive data, such as customer information, employee records, or intellectual property.
-This can lead to reputational damage and loss of trust from customers and clients.
+Successful vishing attacks can result in the compromise of sensitive data, such as client information, employee records, or intellectual property.
+This can lead to reputational damage and loss of trust from clients.

-News of the attack, especially if customer data was compromised, can spread quickly, and erode trust in the organization’s ability to protect sensitive information.
-This can lead to customer attrition, negative public perception, and a decline in business.
+News of the attack, especially if client data was compromised, can spread quickly, and erode trust in the organization’s ability to protect sensitive information.
+This can lead to client attrition, negative public perception, and a decline in business.

 Regulatory and legal consequences